Riding with Sotonia

 Sensible clothing

 It has to be said that cycling-specific gear can make a huge difference to comfort and can reduce fatigue, but for the short easy rides it is not essential.
 Dress in suitable sports gear according to the weather conditions, especially in the colder months.
 It is also advisable to carry a lightweight rain jacket which can double up as an extra layer in cold conditions.
-A cycle helmet is advised but not compulsory.
+A cycle helmet is compulsory.

 Drink